✓ Updated April 2026

 Essential Travel Tips

-Don't miss the fresh seafood grilled right on the harbor!
-You can pick your fish, prawns, or calamari from the stalls and have them cooked on the spot for a fraction of restaurant prices.
-Just be prepared for a bit of friendly haggling, and enjoy it with some bread and a squeeze of lemon.
+Don't miss the fresh seafood grilled right at the harbor!
+You can pick your fish, prawns, or calamari directly from the stalls and have them cooked on the spot for a fraction of the price you'd pay in a restaurant.
+Just be prepared for a bit of friendly haggling.

-Pack light layers and definitely bring a scarf or shawl.
-Essaouira is known for its strong Atlantic winds, especially in the afternoons, so a windbreaker or a cozy wrap will be your best friend.
-Also, comfortable walking shoes are a must for exploring the cobblestone streets.
+Pack layers, even in summer!
+Essaouira is known for its strong Atlantic winds, which can make it feel cooler than inland Morocco, especially in the evenings.
+A light jacket or scarf is essential, and comfortable walking shoes are a must for exploring the cobblestone streets.

-Essaouira is generally very safe, but like anywhere, be aware of your surroundings, especially in crowded souks.
-Keep your valuables secure and be polite but firm if approached by persistent vendors or 'guides' you haven't requested – a simple 'la shukran' (no thank you) usually suffices.
+Essaouira is generally very safe, but like anywhere, be aware of your surroundings.
+Keep an eye on your belongings, especially in crowded areas like the souks, and be polite but firm if approached by persistent vendors or guides.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.